mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 long term housing (180 standard, 200 basic apartments), customs and a commercial and recreation area for visitors.
-The commercial and recreation area contains a medium-sized casino, a few offices (mainly staffed by the representatives of larger companies), a handful of medium- sized shops and takeout restaurants that provide quick tasty meals to the passengers coming off of incoming vessels.
+The commercial and recreation area contains a medium-sized casino, a few offices (mainly staffed by the representatives of larger companies), a handful of medium-sized shops and takeout restaurants that provide quick tasty meals to the passengers coming off of incoming vessels.
 Each terminal also has three bars, two medium and one large-sized.
 While this arrangement is not the most efficient, the Consortium understands the dictate that passengers,